wpsocio/wptelegram/src/README.txt

 13. Post Edit Page (Block Editor)

 == Changelog ==

+= 3.0.8 =
+- Fixed saving empty channels crashing the settings page
+- Fixed "Changes could not be saved" error for old upgrades

 = 3.0.7 =
 - Fixed the issue of scheduled posts being sent regardless of the overrides.